One loop to rule them all: Perturbativity in the presence of ultra slow-roll dynamics: Discussion and outlook

 The key point is the following.
 In the comoving gauge, the short modes evolve in the background that is perturbed by the long mode.
 In the limit in which the long mode $\zeta_{\rm L}$ has a wavelength much longer than the horizon, it simply acts as a rescaling of the coordinates since it enters as a local change of the scale factor.
 This is schematically illustrated in fig.\,\ref{fig:CurvatureGauge}.
 This figure shows intuitively that the short scales are modulated by the presence of the long mode.
 The presence of the long mode acts as a rescaling of the coordinates and we can absorb it by rescaling the short-scale momenta $q\to \tilde{q} = e^{\zeta_{\rm L}}q$\,\cite{Riotto:2023hoz}.
 If the power spectrum of the short modes is scale-invariant, this rescaling does nothing.
 However, if the power spectrum of the short modes breaks scale invariance, we schematically have in the loop integral over the short modes, expanding at the first order

 so that the presence of the long mode affects the correlation of short modes when their power spectrum is not scale invariant.
 The second term in the above equation describes precisely the effect put forth before: the presence of the long mode alters the expectation value of quadratic operators made of short modes, in this case the short-mode two-point function.
-Back to eq.\,(\ref{eq:Zelda}), one expects the one-loop correction \cite{Riotto:2023hoz}
+This result seems to violate the separate universe conjecture as also shown in ref.~\cite{Jackson:2023obv,Domenech:2023dxx}.
+This conjecture states that, in single field inflation models, the curvature perturbation in the superhorizon limit only acts as a rescaling of the spatial coordinates (see e.g. ref.~\cite{Pajer:2013ana,Creminelli:2004yq}) and therefore a local observer in a Hubble horizon patch cannot measure the superhorizon-limit curvature perturbations because it can be absorbed into a rescaling of the spatial coordinates.
+Indeed the separate universe conjecture is limited to the case of single-clock inflation.
+The term single-clock inflation usually refers to the most general form for the inflationary action (typically constructed through the effective field theory approach) that is consistent with unbroken spatial diffeomorphisms and the presence of a preferred temporal coordinate that represents the ``clock'' during inflation (time-diffeomorphisms are spontaneously broken).
+Single-field slow-roll inflation represents the prototypical example of single-clock inflation.
+The single-clock background is an attractor, and long-wavelength perturbations appear in short-wavelength modes as a constant renormalization of the scale factor that does not affect the local physics.

+However USR violates the assumption of an inflationary attractor solution which underlies single-clock inflation.
+In USR, the field velocity is no longer uniquely determined by the field position and the background is no longer an attractor.
+To be concrete, we consider in fig.\,\ref{fig:PhaseSpace} the phase-space analysis of the SR/USR/SR dynamics presented in section\,\ref{sec:MinDynUSR}, see also ref.~\cite{Passaglia:2018ixg} for a similar discussion.